vaulot/vaulot.academic.site/content/home/about.md

 +++

-I did my PhD with Penny Chisholm at MIT, Cambridge, USA, working on the cell cycle regulation of phytoplankton.
+After attending the Ecole Polytechnique in Paris and working for a few years, I did a PhD with Penny Chisholm at MIT, Cambridge, USA, working on the cell cycle regulation of phytoplankton.
 Since 1985, I have been part of CNRS, working at the Station Biologique of Roscoff (France).
 I am focusing on the diversity and ecology of eukaryotic picophytoplankton, more specifically the green algae, but also of other groups like bolidophytes and haptophytes involved in symbioses with cyanobacteria.
 I am also the creator and scientific director of the Roscoff Culture Collection.

 {{% staticref "files/vaulot_cv_2018.pdf" %}}Download  CV{{% /staticref %}}